Field Note 02

 The tourism-facing material around Christ Park focuses on the legend, the associated museum, and the broader curiosity value of the site rather than any claim of measurable anomalies.
 That makes it usable as a factual reference point without forcing supernatural assertions into the sourced layer.

-This note should therefore ground itself in verifiable visitor conditions: changing weather, shifts in seasonal atmosphere, and the practical experience of arriving in a quiet rural environment far from major urban density.
+The most reliable baseline is verifiable visitor conditions: changing weather, shifts in seasonal atmosphere, and the practical experience of arriving in a quiet rural environment far from major urban density.

 Site Context